LeoTsui/CS259D_Notes_HW/notes/A_Comprehensive_Approach_to_Intrusion_Detection_Alert_Correlation.md

 <!-- /TOC -->

-## Background Knowledge and Insight
+## Background Knowledge and Insights

 * How to cover multiple aspects "as a whole"
     * Different attack manifestations